Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Knowing that it was in charge of the awesome potential of a Von Neumann swarm had added two or three more restless nights on top of that.
 Allegedly it was friendly, but the expression *‘guard dog’* had an apt ring for a man who’d been wary of dogs ever since he’d been bitten at a young age.

 The research operation at Mrwrki basically had its own defense fleet, and arguably one of the most powerful and flexible in the galaxy.
 The so-called “Entity’s” ships didn’t have a crew, which meant no need for life support, food, water, shore leave or facilities to treat wounded sailors.
-In battle---if it ever *saw* battle---those ships would fight without fear of hull breaches, unaffected by casualties and fatigue.
+In battle - if it ever *saw* battle - those ships would fight without fear of hull breaches, unaffected by casualties and fatigue.

 He could spot the difference just in the way they easily and smoothly matched *Vicious’* course and heading, accelerated neatly into a tetrahedral formation around the much larger destroyer, and sent the simplest and least professional hail he’d ever seen.